Frequently Asked Questions about Wenlin

 When will there be a handheld (Windows Mobile, iPhone/iPad, Palm, or Zaurus) version?

-We started working on a handheld version of Wenlin in early 2003.
-As of January 2011 we have a prototype of Wenlin running on Windows Mobile; licensed users of Wenlin 4.0 or later are welcome to inquire about field testing it.
+We started working on a handheld version of Wenlin.
+We have a prototype of Wenlin running on Windows Mobile and licensed users of Wenlin 4.0 or later are welcome to inquire about field testing it.
 Nevertheless, it's still too soon to predict when a handheld Wenlin will be ready for publication.
 We recommend checking what another company, Pleco (pleco.com) has to offer for handheld devices.

 Can polysyllabic words (like "nihao") be studied with flashcards?

 Yes.
-Wenlin 4.0 has a new "Flexible Flashcard" format that supports polysyllabic words as well as single characters.
+Wenlin has a "Flexible Flashcard" format that supports polysyllabic words as well as single characters.
 (For example, 你好 nǐhǎo 'hello' as well as 你 nǐ 'you' and 好 hǎo 'good').

 Methods (How To...)